lk-geimfari/awesomo/languages/PYTHON.md

 The SciPy library depends on NumPy, which provides convenient and fast N-dimensional array manipulation.
 The SciPy library is built to work with NumPy arrays, and provides many user-friendly and efficient numerical routines such as routines for numerical integration and optimization.
 Together, they run on all popular operating systems, are quick to install, and are free of charge.
 NumPy and SciPy are easy to use, but powerful enough to be depended upon by some of the world's leading scientists and engineers.
 If you need to manipulate numbers on a computer and display or publish the results, give SciPy a try!

 ---
+[**simC**](https://github.com/cimplec/sim-c) Often people have trouble programming in C (especially beginners) due to its low level syntax and unavailability of stable third party libraries.
+We present sim-C a high-level front end for C which creates a dynamically typed syntax for C. User can write code in this high level syntax and then compile it to optimized C code. sim-C does not process the code and simply translates it to C thus, there is no possibility of the code running slowly.
+So, with sim-C users can write code faster using the high level syntax and at the same time be able to harness the power and speed of a C program.
+Let us make C cool again.

+---

 [**sonnet**](https://github.com/deepmind/sonnet) is a library built on top of TensorFlow for building complex neural networks.
 ![](https://github.com/deepmind/sonnet/raw/master/images/sonnet_logo.png)